 - To an extent, screen for ovarian cancer in women who are at high risk for developing the disease

 For the test, a nurse or other clinician obtains a sample of the patient’s blood.
-A sample of fluid taken from the chest or abdomen can be used instead of the blood.
 The sample is sent to a laboratory for analysis to determine if the level of CA-125 is abnormal.

 Normal levels of CA-125 tend to be less than 35 units per milliliter, but laboratories do vary with what they consider a normal range.